hemeac/kiwiTechTree/README.md

 ## SCANsat 20.2
 Shuffled the tech nodes.
 Slight cost rebalancing.

+## Science Param Editor 12.0
+Increases science within Kerbin slightly, but generally decreases the multiplier of most other planets.
+Current support for Stock, OPM, GEP, and MPE.

 ## Stockalike Station Parts Expansion Redux 1.3.6
 Shuffled the tech nodes.
 Added B9PS Upgrades based on the size of the parts (1.25, 2.5, and 3.75).
 If installed, it will move a couple of the stock parts to align with the 2.5 meter parts in SSPXr